-I do not have nay previous experience as a governor but I am enjoying the challenge and learning from the training courses given by the school and council.
+I do not have any previous experience as a governor but I am enjoying the challenge and learning from the training courses given by the school and council.

 The knowledge I have is being a parent and raising four children.
 I am a team player and can work well by myself too.

-I love help people.
+I love to help people.
 I am caring and supportive.
 I am very hard working and punctual.

 I love taking my eldest son Alijah to his football training and watching him play matches, supporting and encouraging him.
 He participates in football activities 3/4 days a week.

-I have been a L.A governor and know I am a Co - Opted governor at Norbury Manor Primary School for several years.
+I have been an L.A governor and know I am a Co-Opted Governor at Norbury Manor Primary School for several years.

 I have broad experience of Ofsted.
-I have seen many changes in education and have enjoy being committed to our current situation.
+I have seen many changes in education and have enjoyed being committed to our current situation.

 I have a young family and enjoy spending time with them.
 Through my Thornton Heath Action Team, I have worked with the local establishment to improve the local area.